BartoszCichecki/LenovoLegionToolkit/README.md

 Only options natively supported by hardware are available; adding support for custom effects is not planned.
 If you would like more customization check out [L5P-Keyboard-RGB](https://github.com/4JX/L5P-Keyboard-RGB) or [OpenRGB](https://openrgb.org/).

+#### Can you add fan control to other models?

+If you have a 2022 Legion that does not support it make a ticket and we'll try to add suport for it.
+Older models will not be supported due to technical limitations.

 ## How to collect logs?

 In some cases it will be super useful if you can provide logs that this app can create.
 This helps with debugging and other issue solving.

 To collect logs:

 1. Make sure that Lenovo Legion Toolkit is not running (also gone from tray area).
 2. Open `Run` (Win+R) and type there: `"%LOCALAPPDATA%\Programs\LenovoLegionToolkit\Lenovo Legion Toolkit.exe" --trace` and hit OK
 3. LLT will start and in the title bar you should see: `[LOGGING ENABLED]`